-- 4 Click Save to finish.
-Encryption in the wireless router is now set.
-Each of your computers on your wireless network will now need to be configured with the same security settings. - Caution: If you are using a wireless client (such as your notebook equipped with a wireless notebook card) to turn on the security settings in your wireless router, you will temporarily lose your wireless connection until you activate security on your wireless client.
-Record the key prior to applying changes in the wireless router.
+4 Click Save to finish.
+Encryption in the wireless router (or access point) is now set.
+Each of your computers on your wireless network will now need to be configured with the same security settings.

+Caution: If you are using a wireless client to turn on the security settings in your wireless router, you will temporarily lose your wireless connection until you activate security on your wireless client.
+Please record the key prior to applying changes in the wireless router.
 If you don't remember the hex key, your client will be locked out of the wireless router.

-To set up WPA2-PSK (no server):
+To set up WPA-PSK (no server):

 Note: Choose this setting if your network does not use a radius server.
-WPA2-PSK (no server) is typically used in home and small office networking.
+WPA-PSK or WPA2-PSK (no server) is typically used in home and small office networking.